 Perhaps you’ve experienced some of these difficulties or have noticed additional problems, such as frequent arguments with family members about your alcohol use and inability to quit.
 Or you’ve been having associated feelings of guilt, shame, or remorse.
 These hardships and others may have caused you to feel as if you are isolated and alone.
 However, you don’t have to feel this way any longer.
-At Cascade, our caring staff members are here to help.
+At our alcohol addiction treatment near Seattle, our caring staff members are here to help.

 Use of alcohol is legal and condoned within limits in our society.
 We are exposed to it at formal and informal gatherings and events throughout our lives and it is part of our culture to use alcohol to celebrate, providing it with a positive veneer.
 Alcohol use is even accepted as a coping strategy to help us relax after a hard day or harrowing experience.
 These realities make it easy to drink alcohol, and despite increasing frequency and amounts consumed, they enable us to overlook the fact that we may have developed a problem until it is too late to stop an addiction from developing.